joedicastro/dotfiles/vim/README.md

   pymode one is that this one allow us to search in the external libraries documentation

-- *syntastic check* and *syntastic errors* are two options of Syntastic, a plugin for code quality (syntax revision) for various programming and markup languages (python, ruby, lua, haskell, css, html, js, json, ...) via external tools (these tools are required).
+- *syntastic toggle*,  *syntastic check* and *syntastic errors* are three options of Syntastic, a plugin for code quality (syntax revision) for various programming and markup languages (python, ruby, lua, haskell, css, html, js, json, ...) via external tools (these tools are required).
 Show the syntax errors in the signs column (gutter).
 Also shows the total of errors and the number line of the first in the status line

 - *list virtualenvs* use the virtualenv plugin to list the python virtualenvs.